bitfaster/BitFaster.Caching/README.md

 ## Lru Benchmarks

-### Lookup speed

-Cache contains 6 items which are fetched repeatedly, no items are evicted.

-- ConcurrentLru family does not move items in the queues, it is just marking as accessed for pure cache hits.
-- ClassicLru must maintain item order, and is internally splicing the fetched item to the head of the linked list.
-- MemoryCache and ConcurrentDictionary represent a pure lookup.
-This is the best case scenario for MemoryCache, since the lookup key is a string (if the key were a Guid, using MemoryCache adds string conversion overhead).

-FastConcurrentLru does not allocate and is approximately 10x faster than MemoryCache.

 ~~~
 BenchmarkDotNet=v0.12.1, OS=Windows 10.0.18363.900 (1909/November2018Update/19H2)
 Intel Core i7-5600U CPU 2.60GHz (Broadwell), 1 CPU, 4 logical and 2 physical cores